moorepants/learn-multibody-dynamics/loads.rst

 A *force* is an abstraction we use to describe something that causes mass to move (i.e. accelerate from a stationary state).
 There are four `fundamental forces of nature`_ of which all other forces can be derived from.
-Moments and torques are derived from forces to provide an abstraction which corresponds to causing distributed mass to rotate (i.e. angularly accelerate).
+Moments and torques arise from forces and are abstractions useful in describing what causes distributed mass rotation.
 Forces, moments, and torques have magnitude and direction and thus we use vectors to describe them mathematically.

 .. _fundamental forces of nature: https://en.wikipedia.org/wiki/Force#Fundamental_forces